shannon-jliu/gs-backend/README.md

 3. See [IntelliJ Setup](docs/intellij_setup.md).

 ## DISCLAIMER
 Certain properties are defaulted to allow for native development.
+You should setup/run natively unless told otherwise.
 If you would like to develop using Docker, read the next section.
 Details for native setup follow.

 ## Setup (Docker)
 1. Ensure that the following four files have the following four lines changed to below: